*courtesy of Google, Bing, Yahoo, ICANN, the UK Advertising Standards / Competition and Markets Authorities etc...

 The following is just one example of a link scheme which may negatively impact a site's ranking in search results if Google take action:

-Other links may be part of a paid 'Featured Promotion', labelled as such or as an 'Advertorial' & 'Sponsored Content' and multiple permutations of these phrases.
+For example, links may be part of a paid 'Featured Promotion', labelled as such or as an 'Advertorial' & 'Sponsored Content' and multiple permutations of these phrases.
 Searching for these phrases in relation to your client's non-branded key phrases may help identify these links.

 In short, in my experience Google is better at identifying low quality links than high quality links. (there is no way your client or yourself can be identified publicly as the reporter of paid links).